Guide to the Sylvan-Highlands Neighborhood in Portland, Oregon

 - Streets and Sidewalks Not a straight street in the neighborhood and no sidewalks.

-- Public Transportation TriMet No. 20 goes up Burnside Road, and Nos.
+- Public Transportation TriMet has four bus routes in the neighborhood.
+Number 20 goes up Burnside Road and Nos.
 58 and 63 go to the Sylvan overpass.
-A MAX light rail stop at the Oregon Zoo is within walking distance for residents living on the east side of the neighborhood.
-Metro (regional government in charge of the Zoo) does not allow commuter parking in their Zoo lots.
+A MAX light rail stop for the blue and red lines at the Oregon Zoo is within walking distance for residents living on the east side of the neighborhood.
 Transit Score provides a 0-100 rating indicating how well an address is served by public transportation.
-Ratings range from "Rider's Paradises" to areas with limited or no nearby public transportation.
+Ratings range from “Rider’s Paradises” to areas with limited or no nearby public transportation.

 - Eating Out Pizzicato, a well-regarded pizza take-out is located at the intersection of Highway 26 and SW Skyline Boulevard.
 Residents are minutes from restaurants in Northwest District and downtown.